 Flexible panels are also an excellent reference for portable solar applications.
 All that you need is to roll-out your solar cells and connect your gadgets directly to charge them.

-An amazing charging speed can be achieved with portable solar panels, charging smartphones up to 20% in just 10 minutes, that’s 75 % faster than connecting your phone to a power outlet.
+With portable solar panels an amazing charging speed can be achieved, charging smartphones up to 20% in just 10 minutes, that’s 75 % faster than connecting your phone to a power outlet.
 And all you need is a USB cable.

-How to Keep Portable Solar Panels from Being Stolen
+How to Stop Your Panels from Being Stolen

 The advantages of portable solar power widely overcome the downsides, however, an important fact must be taken into account.
 How do you keep them safe from thieves?

-Portable solar panels for camping or even portable solar panels for RV’s can constantly be exposed to dangerous situations in which thieves can take advantage of.
-To reduce the possibilities of stolen portable solar panel kits, a great option is to install a solar panel alarm system.
+Portable solar panels for camping or RV’s can constantly be exposed to dangerous situations in which thieves can take advantage of.
+To reduce the possibilities of stolen solar panel kits, a great option is to install a solar panel alarm system.

-Despite that the alarm systems for portable solar panels have not become widespread in the market, there are still some valuable options to consider.
+Despite that the alarm systems have not become widespread in the market, there are still some valuable options to consider.
 These systems can be installed to warn you about any irregular movement in your solar panels and make the noise that could frustrate the person who is trying to steal them.

-Other people tend to think more about stainless steel bolts between the solar panels or between the portable solar panels and other support like a table that would be hard to remove.
+Other people tend to think more about stainless steel bolts between the solar panels and other support like a table that would be hard to remove.

 Others opt to install a key lock between the portable solar power system that could only be dismounted or moved by using a special key.